FuSeFL: Fully Secure and Scalable Federated Learning: Fully Secure Federated Learning (FuSeFL)

 \subsection{Overview of FuSeFL}

-To enable secure distributed training, FuSeFL leverages multi-party computation to keep both data and model parameters secret-shared throughout.
-The protocol builds on AriaNN's MPC backend but rearchitects the system to support federated deployment, enhance scalability, and lower communication latency.

-In each training round, clients are grouped into pairs.
+To enable secure distributed training, FuSeFL leverages MPC to keep both data and model parameters secret-shared throughout.
+The protocol builds on AriaNN's MPC backend but rearchitects the system to support federated deployment, enhance scalability, and lower training time.
+To prevent collusion among computing parties, we assume that one server is trusted.
+This trusted server acts as a mix, coordinating the computing clients.
+All training-related data communication among groups is routed through it, ensuring that both senders and receivers remain anonymous.
+In each training round, clients are anonymously grouped into pairs.
 Within each group, both the model and client data ($D_k$ and $D_L$) are secret-shared to ensure that no single party can access them in plaintext.
 As shown in Fig.~\ref{setting}, the workflow proceeds as follows: